-The next step is to simply print the model.
+The next step is to simply 3D print the model.
 The gcode file is loaded into the printer and the printing starts.
-The printer will print the object as per the print settings adjusted in the slicer.
+The printer will print the object as per the print parameters set in the slicer.
 These settings can be modified for every single print.
 The printing time depends on different factors and can vary from minutes to hours to even days.

 How 3D Printing Works?

 1. Laser Source: First and foremost, a laser source emits a laser beam.
-This laser beam helps to solidify the liquid material that is being used to 3D print a particular object
+This laser beam helps to solidify the liquid material to form the final three-dimensional object.

 2. The Elevator: The main function of this elevator is to help lay the layers.
 This elevator moves up and down thereby raising and lowering the platform in order to help lay the layers of object

-3. Vat: The vat is a vessel like structure which contains or stores the material that is being used to 3D print a particular object
+3. Vat: The vat is a vessel like structure which contains or stores the liquid material.

-4. Layered Parts: This is the actual 3D printed object.
-The 3D printed object is in fact a layered part, which is created when the material is deposited one-by-one or in layers on top of each other
+4. Layered Parts: This is the actual 3D printed object that is created when the material is deposited one-by-one or in layers on top of each other

 5. Material: The material (called resin in case of SLA and DLP printers) is the substance which is used to create an object.
 There may be different forms of resins used such as tough resin, dental resin, flexible resin, etc. Other printers like FDM & SLS use different materials.
 Today, a lot of different materials are used in 3D printing.
 Some of the materials used in 3D printing include gold, silver, ceramics, biomaterials and food.